eonurk/snake-game/README.md

 For me, the most important part was to make it a challenge for everyone.
 So, there is a global leaderboard!
 If you are the best player, YOU WILL BE REMEMBERED!

-But, it's a bit buggy.
+But, it's a bit buggy lol.

 ![Alt text](src/image.png)

 ## Features